cicailalala/AERFNet/readme.md

 - ```-p true/false``` determines whether to run the testing command.

 The above command will run the training command and testing command continuously.

-You can download the pre-trained weight based on ImageNet or our model weights from this [link](https://drive.google.com/drive/folders/1F9HnLCzWGqoC4BIQ-pDDlnWkmP9Y98Bj?usp=sharing).

-Before you start the training, please download the pre-trained weight and adjust the path to it in the trainer that located at ```nnunet/training/network_training```.

 Before you start the testing, please make sure the model_best.model and model_best.model.pkl exists in the specified path, like this:
 ```